milkyware/milkyware.github.io/_drafts/exploring-github-pull-request-automation.md

 ```
 <!-- {% endraw %} -->

-Like the **[previous automation](#assigning-reviewers)**, the PowerShell script is then attached to a workflow with **pull request triggers**.
-The resulting tags can then be used to distinguish **features from hot fixes** and which requests belong to **version X or version Y** allowing easier prioritisation of PRs so that more urgent requests are reviewed first.

-The example above could also easily be expanded by adding more details to the pull request template and then extracting these as tags.
+Like the **[previous automation](#assigning-reviewers)**, the PowerShell script is attached to a workflow with **pull request triggers**.
+The resulting tags can then be used to distinguish **features from hotfixes** and which requests belong to **version X or version Y** allowing easier prioritisation of PRs so that more urgent requests are reviewed first.
+This automation could be expanded further by adding more details to the pull request template and then extracting these as tags.

 ## Wrapping Up

+Automation is a powerful tool for reducing repetitive tasks and improving workflow efficiency, and GitHub Workflows has proven to be a versatile platform for managing pull requests.
+By automating processes like assigning reviewers and tagging PRs, you can streamline collaboration, enhance visibility, and prioritise tasks more effectively.

+The workflows in this post are just the beginning.
+GitHub Actions and the GitHub CLI offers a wealth of possibilities to extend automation even further and building custom scripts tailored to your team's needs and processes.
+Whether you're new to GitHub automation or already familiar with it, experimenting with workflows like these can open up new opportunities to enhance your development process.

+I've thoroughly enjoyed exploring GitHub Workflows and the CLI and plan to continue experimenting.
+I hope you've enjoyed this post and if you've tried something similar or have comments, please feel free to share below.